A Fever You Can't Sweat Out: Background

-The band was formed in 2004, as a spin-off of Pet Salamander and The Summer League, in the suburban area of Summerlin, Las Vegas, by childhood friends Ryan Ross on guitar and Spencer Smith on drums.
+Panic! at the Disco was formed in 2004 by high school friends Ryan Ross and Spencer Smith in Las Vegas.
 Both teens attended Bishop Gorman High School and they began playing music together in ninth grade.
-They invited their friend Brent Wilson from nearby Palo Verde High School to join on bass guitar, and Wilson invited his classmate Brendon Urie to try out on guitar.
-They soon began rehearsing in Smith's grandmother's living room.
-Urie grew up in a Mormon family in Las Vegas and early on skipped rehearsals to go to church.
-Ross initially was the lead vocalist for the group, but on hearing Urie singing backing vocals during an early rehearsal, they unanimously decided to move him to lead.
+They recruited their friend Brent Wilson to join on bass guitar, and Wilson invited his classmate Brendon Urie to try out on guitar.
+The group soon began rehearsing in Smith's grandmother's living room.
+Urie grew up in a Mormon family, and often skipped rehearsals to go to church.
+The quartet decided to model their name after a line in Name Taken's song "Panic".